Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I can't give an amount of time the solution should stay on the vinyl before rinsing because I don't know how long it remains active.
 And I don't think the timing is critical.
 The solution might stay active for up to an hour, (providing it isn't allowed to dry).
 But if the desired results are obtained in 5 minutes, there would be no need to leave it on much longer.

 How large an area you cover at one time could vary.
 It may depend on how energetic you feel, and it could depend on the level of humidity as the solution would stop working (for the most part),when it dried.
 You might get best results by rinsing the solution before it dries.
 So, noting when it is beginning to dry would be a good guide as to when to stop applying it and start rinsing a given area.
-Another factor to consider is the amount of mold build up.
-Some areas could require a second application of the solution.
-I think common sense would prevail in this rather simple chore.

 As for where to start.... the bottom.
 Just as when cleaning an interior painted wall or an area of tile, best results are obtained when starting at the bottom.